yann-soubeyrand/loki/docs/sources/configure/_index.md

   [container_name: <string> | default = "loki"]

   # Azure storage endpoint suffix without schema.
 The account name will be
-  # prefixed to this value to create the FQDN
+  # prefixed to this value to create the FQDN.
+If set to empty string, default
+  # endpoint suffix is used.
   # CLI flag: -ruler-storage.azure.endpoint-suffix
   [endpoint_suffix: <string> | default = ""]

   # Number of retries for recoverable errors
   # CLI flag: -ruler-storage.azure.max-retries
   [max_retries: <int> | default = 20]

+  # User assigned managed identity.
+If empty, then System assigned identity is
+  # used.
+  # CLI flag: -ruler-storage.azure.user-assigned-id
+  [user_assigned_id: <string> | default = ""]

   http:
     # The time an idle connection will remain idle before closing.